What’s my writing background?

 Why did I choose to write a middle grade fiction novel?

-To this day, middle-grade novels seem magical to me.
-They remain portals to other worlds — as many books are, certainly, but with middle-grade novels, I am keenly aware of the huge significance they can have on a young reader, on someone who’s still learning about the world and about herself.
-Whenever I work on a middle-grade novel, part of me can’t help wondering how this book might change some child’s life.
+To this day, children’s literature seems magical to me.
+They remain portals to other worlds—as many books are, certainly, but with middle grade novels, I am keenly aware of the huge significance they can have on a young reader, on someone who’s still learning about the world and about herself.
+Whenever I work on a middle grade novel, part of me can’t help wondering how this book might change some child’s life.